-My First Visit to Bangsar in Kuala Lumpur
+My First Visit to Bangsar Village in Kuala Lumpur

 How to get to Bangsar from Bukit Bintang or KLCC?

 The bakeries, cafes and patisseries have an eye-catching and eclectic presentation.
-Antipodean cafe and Yeast enjoys local fellowship by the customer and you will spot regulars customers busy with their laptops and hand-held devices.
+Antipodean cafe and Yeast enjoys a regular customer base including digital nomads and business people busy with their laptops and hand-held devices.

 Jalan Telawi and Maarof attract large crowds over the weekend adding plenty of activity to this residential neighbourhood.
-Catering to expatriate and affluent class, you can explore options for high-end dining and trendy hangouts.
-Rock Bottom Bangsar and Bar Atas enjoys a lovely ambience over the weekend nights.
+Catering to the expatriate and affluent class, you can explore options for high-end dining and trendy hangouts.
+Rock Bottom Bangsar and Bar Atas enjoy a lovely ambience over the weekend nights.

 We explored menus of various restaurants and stumbled upon a home-style kitchen nestled between DeSoto SteakHouse and The Social.
 This hidden gem is called Cafe Pak Abu Maskan Kampag Asli.
-Mr Abu, owner of the restaurant specialises and party decor and the first-floor sitting area of the restaurants is richly decorated with party decorations, glass and colourful furniture.
-The restaurant offer pre-set menus between RM 25 price range.
+Mr Abu, the owner of the restaurant specialises and party decor and the first-floor sitting area of the restaurant is richly decorated with party decorations, glass and colourful furniture.
+The restaurant offers pre-set menus in RM 25 price range.
 Abu is an amazing host and recommends dishes based on your taste and appetite.

-The Bangsar Village Malls has grocery outlets, ice cream parlours, Nandos along with a number of other interesting stores.
+The Bangsar Village Mall has grocery outlets, ice cream parlours, and Nandos along with a number of other interesting stores.
 Three Little Pigs and the Big Bad Wolf is quite popular with the local crowd.

 The crab curry in mild chilli sauce was well prepared and we ordered house speciality beef marinated in secret sauce.
 We really enjoyed the authentic home-style food and plan to visit this restaurant again on our next visit to Kuala Lumpur.